 Cost of Keeping a Miniature Horse

-As you might have already guessed, purchasing a mini isn’t the problem – keeping one is.
-Let’s look at some upkeep costs for a miniature horse.
+As you might have already guessed, purchasing a mini isn’t the problem – maintaining for one is.
+Let’s look at the cost of caring for a Miniature horse.

 Mathematically, mini horses weigh about 200 pounds on average and require 2-4 pounds forage daily (1-2% of their body-weight).
 In contrast, the average horse weighs 1000 pounds..
 A bale or 480 lbs. (approx.) of hay/forage costs $58 in the US, which means that $58 worth of forage can last you around ten months.

 However, in reality, your mini horse may weigh double, may require more food, and above all, the hay in your area may cost more due to scarcity.
 So, we’re looking at around $90 annually.

 But hay isn’t the only food your miniature horse would be needing.
 Healthy horse supplements will cost you an additional $50 – $60—a total of roughly $150 per annum.

 Mini horses are a hairy horse breed and require regular grooming, and if you have children around, you have to pay more attention to their hygiene.
 Decent horse grooming kits (brushes etc.) and supplements can cost you about $100/year.